Tehmina Durrani

-Her three-year tenure of service alongside Abdul Satar Edhi was transformational and life changing.
-It also resulted in her authoring his (narrated) autobiography, "A Mirror to the Blind" (1996).
-The influence of Edhi spurred her into social work and inspired her to establish the 'Tehmina Durrani Foundation', with a mission to further Edhi's way of "humanitarianism", and his vision of Pakistan as a social welfare state.

-In 2003, she married Shehbaz Sharif.
+Tehmina Durrani (تہمینہ درانی; born 18 February 1953) is a Pakistani author known for her bestselling book My Feudal Lord, an artist, and a women's and children's rights activist.
+She is the current spouse of the Prime Minister of Pakistan Shehbaz Sharif since March 2024.
+Sharif has previously served in the post from 10 April 2022 to 13 August 2023.

 Life

-Tehmina Durrani, born and raised in Karachi, Pakistan into a Pashtun family, she is the daughter of a former Governor of State Bank of Pakistan and managing director of Pakistan International Airlines, Shahkur Ullah Durrani.
+Tehmina Durrani, born and raised in Karachi, Pakistan into a mixed paternal Pashtun and maternal Punjabi family, was the daughter of a former Governor of State Bank of Pakistan and managing director of Pakistan International Airlines, Shahkur Ullah Durrani.
 Tehmina Durrani's paternal grandfather was Major Muhammad Zaman Durrani.
 Tehmina's mother, Samina Durrani, is the daughter of Nawab Sir Liaqat Hayat Khan, the prime minister of the former princely state of Patiala.
 Sir Liaqat Hyat Khan's brother, Sir Sikandar Hayat Khan, was a pre-1947 Punjab Premier, a statesman and leader.

 At seventeen, she married Anees Khan, and they had one daughter together.
 Durrani and Khan divorced in 1976.
 Durrani later married Ghulam Mustafa Khar, a former Chief Minister and Governor of Punjab.
 Khar had been married five times.
 Durrani and Khar had four children.
 After being abused by Khar for several years, she ended her marriage of fourteen years in divorce.

 In 1991, Durrani wrote an autobiography titled My Feudal Lord alleging abuse by Khar.
 She argued in the book that the real power of feudal landlords, like Khar, is derived from the distorted version of Islam that is supported by the silence of women and of society as a whole.

 As a reaction to her expository book, her family on both the paternal and maternal sides disowned her and her five children for thirteen years.

 In the years after leaving her second husband, Khar, one prominent event was her hunger strike in 1993 against government corruption, and the newly coined term, 'accountability', came into being.
 After seven days she was admitted to hospital and it was only when the prime minister of Pakistan, Moin Quraishi, visited her to break her fast did she do so.